-- 1 for chapter 2, part 7, see section 53BD; or - 2 of a person, for chapter 17- - (a) means a parent or guardian of the person; and - (b) includes- - (i) for an Aboriginal person, a person who, under Aboriginal tradition, is regarded as a parent of the person; or - (ii) for a Torres Strait Islander person, a person who, under Island custom, is regarded as a parent of the person; but - (c) does not include an approved carer of the person under the Child Protection Act 1999.
+- 1 for chapter 2, part 7, see section 53BD; or - 2 of a person, for chapter 17- - (a) means a parent or guardian of the person; and - (b) includes- - (i) for an Aboriginal person, a person who, under Aboriginal tradition, is regarded as a parent of the person; or - (ii) for a Torres Strait Islander person, a person who, under Island custom, is regarded as a parent of the person; but parliamentary commissioner means the parliamentary commissioner under the Crime and Corruption Act 2001.

+(c) does not include an approved carer of the person under the Child Protection Act 1999.